There are two parts to the process when sending mail using our service.

-In the event that the USPS isn't able to successfully deliver the mailpiece, we recommend resending it.
-Since the USPS doesn't guarantee delivery of a mailpiece, they don't provide us refunds when that happens.
+In the event that the USPS isn't able to successfully deliver a letter, we recommend resending it.
+Since the USPS doesn't guarantee delivery of a mailpiece, they also make it very difficult for us to receive refunds for letters that do go undelivered.
 Therefore we are unable to issue refunds or promo codes for undelivered mailpieces.
+This is as frustrating for us as it is for you.
 For more information on our refund policy, click here.

 To track a USPS Certified or Priority Mailing, click here.